braboj/the-great-wall/docs/solution.md

 * [x] Build and run the Docker image
 * [x] Test the container

-> The solution will not be optimized for production.
-The goal is to create a
+NOTES:

-> single container that can be used for testing and development purposes.
+1. _The solution will not be optimized for production.
+The goal is to create a single container that can be used for testing and development purposes._

 ### 8.2.
 Create a Dockerfile